Zou Yilin: Biography

 Zou was born in Shanghai, on August 31, 1935, while his ancestral home is in Shaoxing, Zhejiang.
 He secondary studied at Jinke High School (金科中学), which was a private high school run by Catholic Church.
 In 1952, he was accepted by Shandong University, where he studied historical geography under Tan Qixiang.
 After university in 1956, he was assigned to the Institute of history, Chinese Academy of Sciences as a researcher.
 In 1962, he moved to Fudan University as an assistant, he was promoted to instructor in 1978 and to associate professor in 1980.
 He served as deputy director of its Institute of Historical Geography in 1982, and four years later promoted to the Director position.
 In 1994, he joined the China Democratic League and once served as a member of its 7th and 8th Central Committee.
 He died of illness at Xinhua Hospital, in Shanghai, on June 19, 2020.
+He is survived by two granddaughters and two grandsons.